KIWI-Werbeagentur/contao-blueprint-bundle/README.md

 # KIWI.
 Contao Blueprints
-This bundle enhaces the UX of your backend editors by enabling you to store reusable article-templates (blueprints).
+This bundle enhaces the UX of your backend editors by enabling you to store reusable article-templates (blueprints) and as a result reduce visible editing-settings by adjusting contao permissions.
 On top they'll see a preview on different viewports before inserting the blueprint.

 ## Installation